amankrjha555/My.Passion.md/Asking questions the correct way.md

 Smarter:

     X.org 6.8.1 mouse cursor on Fooware MV1005 vid. chipset - is misshapen

-# How you ask is as important as what you ask.
+## What we ask is as important as what we ask ?
-* When you ask questions, you should be acutely aware that you are defining the parameters of your curiosity or ignorance.
-This definition is what guides the person designated to answer the question.
+* When we ask questions, we should be fully aware that we are defining the parameters of our curiosity or ignorance.
+This definition is one that directs the designated person to answer the question.

+## Before You Ask
+##### Before asking a technical question by e-mail, or in a newsgroup, or on a website chat board, do the following:

+    Try to find an answer by searching the Web.

+    Try to find an answer by reading the manual.

+    Try to find an answer by reading a FAQ.

+    Try to find an answer by inspection or experimentation.

+    Try to find an answer by asking a skilled friend.

+    If you're a programmer, try to find an answer by reading the source code

+ * When you ask your question, display the fact that you have done these things first; this will help establish that you're not being a lazy sponge and wasting people's time.
+Better yet, display what you have learned from doing these things.
+We like answering questions for people who have demonstrated they can learn from the answers.

+* Prepare your question.
+Think it through.
+Hasty-sounding questions get hasty answers, or none at all.
+The more you do to demonstrate that having put thought and effort into solving your problem before seeking help, the more likely you are to actually get help.

+`
+      Thank You
+`